beezwax/filemaker-facter/README.md

 | filemaker_stats_network | network bytes for week, broken out by 24-hour period |
 | filemaker_version       | version of FileMaker Server |

+At this time (April 2015) scripts are tested with Facter version 2.4.3

+## Installation & Configuration

-The core Facter components must first be installed seperately.
+The core Facter components must first be installed separately.

 Facter installers can be found at: